TypiCMS/NestableCollection/README.md

 Model::orderBy('parent_id')->get()->nest()->listsFlattened();
 ```

 By default it will look for a `title` column.
-You send as first parameter a custom column name:
+You can send a custom column name as first parameter:

 ``` php
 Model::orderBy('parent_id')->get()->nest()->listsFlattened('name');